 Car Seat Mistake #7: The Early Turnaround

 “We often see parents transition their kids to different stages too early,” Pelky says.
-“They should be in a rear-facing car seat at least until age two.”
+“They should be in a rear-facing car seat until they reach the height or weight requirements listed on the car seat by the manufacturer.
+This means that, depending on your child’s size, they may need to remain rear-facing past the age of two.”
 The reason for this?
 Most severe crashes are front impacts, and infants have large heads and smaller bodies.
 If your child is facing forward during a crash, their head, arms and legs would be pulled forward, putting more force on the head and neck and increasing the risk for severe injuries.
 “But when the child is rear-facing, most of those crash forces get loaded into the seat back and spread out,” Pelky explains.
-You can keep your child in their rear-facing seat past the age of two, until they surpass the height and weight limit listed by the car seat manufacturer.

 Car Seat Mistake #8: The Missed Top Tether